Last Updated on

 A modern, app-like user experience

-Most mobile web experiences are sub-par.
-They’re an afterthought.
-The publisher builds their site for desktop users, quickly checks to make sure nothing’s broken on mobile and calls it a day.
+Most mobile ecommerce websites are sub-par, compared to the desktop version.
+Brands often create their website for desktop first, checks to make sure nothing's broken on mobile, and call it a day.

-Mobile users today expect a better experience, tailored to their device, which is likely why 90% of mobile device usage comes on apps, rather than websites.
+Today's mobile users expect a better experience, tailored to their device, which is likely why 90% of mobile internet usage comes on apps, rather than websites.

 PWA technology is the closest thing you can come to a native app, while still functioning as a website.
 That means you can get many of the benefits of apps, while your site is still discoverable in browser-based search engines.